 Wills, Probate & Succession Planning

 By making a Will you can choose who you wish to inherit your assets rather than this decision being made by the law.
 Our team of solicitors can help you with succession planning.

 When a person dies without making a Will the rules of intestacy apply governing who is entitled to receive a person’s property should they die.
 Very often the application of the rules of intestacy results in the deceased person’s property being distributed in a manner that they would never have wanted.
 This is because the rules set out a list of people who are entitled to receive shares in the deceased’s property as well as the amount of these shares and the order in which they are entitled to receive them.
 For example, if you die leaving a spouse and children, your spouse will inherit two-thirds of your estate and your children will inherit the remaining one-third in equal shares.
-If you die a bachelor without parent or children, your brothers and sisters will inherit your estate in equal shares.
+If you die a bachelor without parents or children, your brothers and sisters will inherit your estate in equal shares.

 There is really no good reason not to make a will.
 Making a will allows you to dictate through clear instructions how you want your assets distributed after your death.
 You can appoint guardians to take care of your minor children and make provision for their future, possibly through the creation of a trust.

 At Walsh & Partners we believe in the importance of estate planning.
-We are here to help our clients prepare their will so they may have peace of mind knowing their intentions will be carried out in the event of their passing.
+We are here to help our clients prepare their will so they will have peace of mind knowing their intentions will be carried out in the event of their passing.

 Walsh & Partners is here to discuss your personal concerns and to answer any questions you may have in relation to preparing a will and planning your estate.

 Our areas of expertise include but are not limited to the following:

 ● Making a Will